ShaldonHe/Viewers/docs/README.md

 # Introduction

-The [Open Health Imaging Foundation](https://www.ohif.org) is developing an open source framework for constructing web-based medical imaging applications.
+The [IIAI Medical Lab](https://www.iiai.org) is developing an open source framework for constructing web-based medical imaging applications.
 The application framework is built using modern HTML / CSS / JavaScript and uses [Cornerstone](https://cornerstonejs.org/) at its core to display and manipulate medical images.
 It is built with Meteor, a Node.js-based full-stack JavaScript platform.

 This documentation concerns the OHIF framework itself and its three example applications: the OHIF Viewer, Lesion Tracker, and the Standalone Viewer.